10 Forgotten Beyonce Collaborations That Wouldn’t Happen in 2017

 In the world of urban entertainment, Beyonce Knowles is the undisputed queen.
-True stars shine the brightest when the lights are on, and the 34 year old diva has lit up some of the biggest stages across the world, wowing the crowd with her sheer presence while delving into her grab-bag of classic records.
-With her most recent solo album release, Lemonade, Beyonce dropped what many have deemed her best work to date, silencing critics who felt her music lacked depth in years past.
-The album, which has since been certified platinum by the RIAA, became her sixth to debut at No. 1 on the Billboard, making her dominance as the preeminent artist even more evident.
+True stars shine the brightest when the lights are on, and the diva has lit up some of the biggest stages across the world, wowing the crowd with her sheer presence while delving into her grab-bag of classic records.
+With 2016s Lemonade, Beyonce dropped what many have deemed her best work to date, silencing critics who felt her music lacked depth.
+The album became her sixth to debut at No. 1 on the Billboard, making her dominance as the preeminent artist even more evident.

 The ride to the top may have seemed like a swift one for Beyonce, who has held the title of the hottest female artist in her genre since first deciding to pursue her solo career back in 2003; but along her path to success, the Houston native paid her share of dues.
-Forming the group Destiny’s Child under the tutelage of her father, Mathew Knowles, Beyonce and her group-mates would take the world by storm as the Nineties ended and would become the biggest group of the early 2000s.
+Forming the group Destiny's Child under the guidance of her father, Mathew Knowles, Beyonce and her groupmates would take the world by storm as the 1990s ended and would become the biggest group of the early 2000s.
 But along with their own hit singles, the group also attempted to raise their profile by taking on an array of guest appearances, lending their vocals to established and obscure acts alike.
-Being the lead singer of Destiny’s Child, Beyonce presence was unmistakable on these records, which helped some to facilitate her rise to stardom.
+Being the lead singer of Destiny's Child, Beyonce's presence was unmistakable on these records, which helped facilitate her rise to stardom.

-However, a few of Bey’s past collaborations were humbling, to say the least, and are moments she would probably prefer not to relive.
-We handpicked 10 artists that costarred on a song with Beyonce that would never happen under any circumstances in 2016.
+However, a few of Bey's past collaborations are moments she would probably prefer not to relive.
+We handpicked 10 artists that costarred on a song with Beyonce that would never happen under any circumstances in 2017.

-Before the greater majority of the nation got wind of the talents of Beyonce and Destiny’s Child, their stomping grounds of Houston got a taste when local favorite Lil’ O took notice, enlisting them to appear on a song, titled “Can’t Stop.”
-The song, which would be one of Destiny’s Child’s first notable guest spots, became a regional hit and paved the way for Lil’ O to generate a buzz and sign a record deal with a Houston-based indie label.
-Lil O’ has yet to create a song that will stand the test of time like “Can’t Stop” has, due to the ubiquity of its featured artists, but has remained active over the years, releasing five albums and five mixtapes within the span of a decade.
-His last official release having come in 2011, Lil’ O may not have been a year or two ahead of the game by deciding to work with Beyonce, but we think her returning that favor in 2016 would be the stuff of fantasy.
+Before the greater majority got wind of the talents of Destiny's Child, their stomping ground of Houston got a taste when local favorite Lil' O took notice, enlisting them to appear on "Can't Stop."
+The song, which would be one of Destiny's Child's first notable guest spots, became a regional hit and paved the way for Lil' O to generate a buzz and sign a record deal with a Houston-based indie label.
+Lil O' has yet to duplicate "Can't Stop" but has remained active over the years, releasing five albums and five mixtapes within the span of a decade.
+His last official release having come in 2011, Lil' O may not have been a year or two ahead of the game by deciding to work with Beyonce, but we think her returning that favor in 2016 would be highly unlikely.

-Before her days as an American darling and megastar, Beyonce and her Destiny’s Child’s group-mates were another group looking to make their bones in the rough and tumble music industry.
+Before her days as a megastar, Beyonce and Destiny's Child were another group looking to make their bones in the rough and tumble music industry.
 At the time, one of the biggest crews in hip-hop was No Limit Records, whose albums regularly sold millions of copies and dominated Billboard.
-So when label star Silk The Shocker suggested that Destiny’s Child do a song with him on his album, Charge It 2 Da Game, it was a high profile opportunity, to say the least.
+So when label star Silk The Shocker suggested that Destiny's Child do a song with him on his album, Charge It 2 Da Game, it was a high profile opportunity, to say the least.
 Released in February of 1998, Charge It 2 Da Game debuted at No. 3 on the Billboard 200 to the tune of 300,000 copies sold in its first week.
-Destiny’s Child’s contribution, “Just Be Straight with Me,” would be chosen as the album’s lead single and performed well on the charts, peaking within the Top 5 of the Hot Rap Singles chart and at No. 26 on the Hot 100.
-Charge It 2 Da Game was released on the same day as Destiny’s Child’s debut album, which it outperformed, a stark contrast to what those same results would be in 2016.
-Being that Silkk the Shocker’s relevance plummeted some 15 years ago, a Silkk the Shocker verse finding it’s way on any song directly associated with Beyonce would be a shocking, albeit pleasant, surprise.
+Destiny's Child's contribution, "Just Be Straight with Me," would be chosen as the album's lead single and performed well on the charts, peaking within the Top 5 of the Hot Rap Singles chart and at No. 26 on the Hot 100.
+Charge It 2 Da Game was released on the same day as Destiny's Child's debut album, which it outperformed.
+Being that Silkk the Shocker's relevance plummeted some 15 years ago, a Silkk the Shocker verse finding it's way on any song directly associated with Beyonce in 2017 would be a shocking surprise.

-As a member of Destiny’s Child, Beyonce usually handled the lead vocals, essentially making a majority of the songs a Beyonce solo surrounding by backing vocals on the chorus.
-During the late ’90s, the period when Beyonce was beginning to blossom as a can’t miss star, Destiny’s Child contributed a song to the soundtrack for the 1999 Eddie Murphy and Martin Lawrence film, Life, titled “Stimulate Me.”
-The song featured a then-up and coming rapper name Mocha, who had caught a buzz under the tutelage of Missy Elliott.
+As a member of Destiny's Child, Beyonce usually handled the lead vocals, essentially making a majority of the songs a Beyonce solo surrounding by backing vocals on the chorus.
+Destiny's Child contributed a song to the soundtrack for the 1999 Eddie Murphy and Martin Lawrence comedy Life.
+"Stimulate Me" featured a then-up and coming rapper name Mocha, who had caught a buzz under the tutelage of Missy Elliott.
 While Mocha was afforded to work with stars such as Mariah Carey, Gina Thompson, Total, and DJ Clue, among others, her own career failed to pan out, with her intended debut album, Bella Mafia, being shelved due to poorly received single.
 Her career being dormant for the better half-decade, Mocha being brought back to the forefront by Beyonce would be a dope gesture, but would happen after hell freezes over.

 If you know anything about Beyonce Knowles, it is that she's a jack of many trades and very capable of rising to the occasion.
 So when the then-17 year old rising star was tapped to appear as the love interest in the music video for Def Jam crooner Case's 1999 single, "Happily Ever After," she managed to step into the role effortlessly, in regular Beyonce fashion.
 "Happily Ever After" may be one of the more enduring r&b jams of the late '90s, with one of the more memorable music videos to accompany it, but being that Case is more subterranean now as an artist and no longer at the top of the food chain as far as stardom is concerned, Beyonce popping up in a Case video or vise versa is not anything the fans should hold their breath for at this juncture.